Discreet Confidential Consultation (213) 374-3952

 When a minor is involved, a conviction on aggravated sexual assault places the person charged with the crime in a category where they are automatically registered as a sex offender for life.
 They are also given a lengthy prison sentence.

-Moreover, when a minor is the alleged victim, the person convicted of the sex crime will be charged with aggravated sexual assault and face penal code section 288 A and a host of other serious sex crimes.
-Seeking an experienced defense attorney is vital for damage control since prosecutors often have damaging evidence against the defendant.
+Moreover, when a minor is the alleged victim, the person convicted of the sex crime will be charged with aggravated sexual assault and face Penal Code section 288a and a host of other serious sex crimes.
+Seeking an experienced defense attorney is crucial for damage control, as prosecutors often have damaging evidence against the defendant.

 Related Content: